Asqatasun/Asqatasun/Rule 1.3.2.md

 ### Summary

-This test consists in checking whether each area of an image map that handles information has a relevant "alt" attribute
+This test consists in checking whether each area of an image map that handles information has a relevant `alt` attribute

 ### Business description